galaxyproject/galaxy-hub/src/news/2020-10-galaxy-update/index.md

 # Publications

-Pub curation activities [are on hiatus right now](/src/blog/2020-08-10k-pubs/index.md#the-future) but a few publications referencing, using, extending, and implementing Galaxy were added to the [Galaxy Publication Library](https://www.zotero.org/groups/galaxy) anyway:
+Pub curation activities [are on hiatus right now](/src/blog/2020-08-10k-pubs/index.md#the-future) but a few publications referencing, using, extending, and implementing Galaxy were added to the [Galaxy Publication Library](https://www.zotero.org/groups/galaxy) anyway.

 <div class="card-deck">